jundalisay/spblist/content/en/bio/solutions/covid.md

 These cures* have an effect because the virus relies on grabbing onto certain cell receptors which is then made easier by acidic blood.
 This is why diabetics and people with hypertension and old age are its easy targets, and why acidic medicines such as Ibuprofen and other Nonsteroidal anti-inflammatory drugs (NSAIDs) have been discouraged by the World Health Organization.

-> *The word 'cure' here does not mean blanket cures, but are customized solutions for a specific kind of patient.
+{{< n n="*The word 'cure' here does not mean blanket cures, but are customized solutions for a specific kind of patient.
 Unlike Western medicine, Dialectical medicine does not have a one-size-fits-all cure.
-Rather, each cure is customized since everyone is different.
+Rather, each cure is customized since everyone is different." >}}